 For many years I was not a pumpkin lover but I have seen the error of my ways and decided I needed to embrace pumpkin!

 First there were the yummy Pumpkin Bars.

-Then there was the creamy and delicious Pumpkin Cheesecake
+Then there was the creamy and Pumpkin Cheesecake

 These cookies are moist and delicious and the frosting makes them even better.
-I put chocolate chips in half the batch which my chocolate loving father adored but I think I actually preferred them without the chips.
+I put chocolate chips in half the batch but I think I actually preferred them without the chips.
 Try it both ways and see what you think!

 What’s your favorite way to eat pumpkin?

 - ½ C white sugar